fshost/api-chain/readme.md

 ***api*.setOption(option, value)** - set *option* to *value*

 ***api*.setOptions(options)** - set several options at once based on *options* collection of key/value pairs

+### testing
+to test you will need mocha and chai installed.
+Then just cd to the directory api-chain is installed in and type

+    mocha

 ### license
 MIT Style License - see license.txt